-Although it proved to be an effective prioritization tool, the Support Tool for the Wild Rice River Basin ultimately served as a stepping-stone toward the development of the web-based Prioritize, Target and Measure Application (PTMApp) for other watersheds in the state.
-James River Basin was the first river basin targeted for the development of the PTMApp.
-The James River PTMApp, which was completed in 2017, will allow the user to easily access a multitude of Arc GIS data products in an interactive web-based environment.
-These data products will enable local sponsors to more effectively determine water quality management needs by providing the mapping to: 1) identify major nutrient or sediment sources; 2) establish priority areas in specific fields or subwatersheds; and/or 3) identify specific types of BMP to address pollutant sources.
+Development and use of the PTMApp was preceded by the LiDAR-based Decision Support Tool (Support Tool), which was first initiated in the Wild Rice River Basin in 2014.
+Although it proved to be an effective prioritization tool, the Support Tool ultimately served as a steppingstone toward the development of the web-based PTMApp.
+The James River Basin was the first river basin where PTMApp was developed in the state.
+With PTMApp, local resource managers and anyone else can easily access a multitude of watershed-based Arc GIS data products in an interactive web-based environment.
+These data products enable local NPS project sponsors to more effectively determine water quality management needs by providing the mapping to: 1) identify major nutrient or sediment sources; 2) establish priority areas in specific fields or subwatersheds; and/or 3) identify specific types of BMP to address pollutant sources.
 Nutrient and sediment loading at selected sites as well as estimated economics for various BMP scenarios are additional PTMApp outputs.
-The PTMApp can be applied at the basin and 12-digit hydrologic unit level.
+The PTMApp can be applied at the basin level down to the 12-digit hydrologic unit level.
 Additional watersheds scheduled for PTMApp development in 2018-2020 include the Wild Rice River, Maple River, Park River, Upper Sheyenne River (above Lake Ashtabula), Bois de Sioux River and Forest River watersheds.
+The NRCS is also providing additional financial support to complete PTMApp development for the remaining watersheds in the Red River Basin.

 Although most of the progress to date has only involved start-up activities, the efforts have created the foundation for the continued development of a more comprehensive prioritization process.
-The waterbody prioritization tasks and accomplishments for the January 2015 - December 2017 reporting period are provided in Appendix A.
+The waterbody prioritization tasks and accomplishments for the January 2015 - December 2018 reporting period are provided in Appendix A.